 Note : For both AIC and BIC (Bayesian information criterion) ideas, it’s given by .
 In AIC, equals 2 (constant value).

 Here we have only 20 survey data (observations) and it’s difficult to understand whether it’s noise or not.
 With BIC, includes the number of survey data as parameter.

-AIC() function in R.)
+AIC() in R functions.)